wwcodesg/python-study-group/README.md

 # Past study groups
+Jupyter notebooks can be found under the `notebooks/` folder.

-Scripts can be found under the `scripts/` folder
+Scripts can be found under the `scripts/` folder.

+## 8th Jan 2022
+The Python Data Model

 ## 11th Dec 2021
 Iterators and Generators.